lukekaalim/middlewario/README.md

 ## Advanced

+### Hydration

-### Neat central place to put your hydration logic.
+This is a neat place to put your hydration logic, especially if it sits inside your app rather than around it.

 ```javascript
 const hydrator = async (action, getState) => {